Outly/qastartup-git-demo/readme.txt

 qa course
-this project is the best
+this Project is the best